Tune-up your pitch tomorrow at Pitchers & Pitches – TechCrunch

 Flexlane — an online wholesale marketplace that transforms the way local retailers in Asia buy for their stores.

-Bitsensing – aims to design future safety in the era of Autonomous Vehicles.
+Bitsensing — aims to design future safety in the era of autonomous vehicles.

-Evertracker – a neutral platform that provides end-to-end visibility and predictability along global supply chains on an item-level.
+Evertracker — a neutral platform that provides end-to-end visibility and predictability along global supply chains on an item level.

 Don’t miss this masterclass.
 Register for Pitches & Pitchers and tune in tomorrow, July 1 at 4 p.m.
-ET / 1 p.m.
-PT.
+EDT/1 p.m.
+PDT.
 If you want a shot at pitching during the Pitchers & Pitches session scheduled on July 22, be sure to buy your Disrupt Digital Startup Alley Package first to be eligible.

 Is your company interested in sponsoring or exhibiting at Disrupt 2020?
 Contact our sponsorship sales team by filling out this form.